Skip to content

 It self-destructs

-After the view limit is reached — or after 24 hours — the encrypted note is permanently deleted from our servers.
+After the view limit is reached — or after the expiry you set — the encrypted note is permanently deleted from our servers.
 There is no recovery.
 It goes into the void.

 What people send